-The Measures for the Regulation of Internet Insurance Business (互联网保险业务监管办法 - 'Measures') issued by the CBIRC has marked a new era in China's regulation of insurtech, and in particular, the Internet insurance business.
+The Measures for the Regulation of Internet Insurance Business (互联网保险业务监管办法 -'Measures') issued by the CBIRC has marked a new era in China's regulation of insurtech, and in particular, the Internet insurance business.

-The Measures define 'Internet Insurance Business' as insurance business and operations, which includes the execution of an insurance contract (Internet Policy) and subsequent provision of insurance services, which are undertaken and provided by insurance institutions via, the Internet.
-According to the Measures, Internet Insurance Business shall only be carried out by CBIRC-regulated insurance institutions (CBIRC Insurance Entities) through their selfowned and self-managed internet insurance platforms (Regulated Insurer's Self-owned Platforms), and the consumer shall be able to purchase such Internet Policy online and within the Regulated Insurer's Self-owned Platforms.
-The CBIRC Insurance Entities would comprise of (i) insurance companies (including mutual insurance organizations and Internet Insurance Companies as defined below), and (ii) the following insurance intermediaries:
+All other entities and persons (non-CBIRC The Measures define 'Internet Insurance Entities) are strictly prohibited from Business' as insurance business and conducting Internet Insurance Business.
+This operations, which includes the execution prohibition on non-CBIRC Entities includes, of an insurance contract (Internet Policy) without limitation, the sales and marketing and subsequent provision of insurance of Internet Policies, such as: services, which are undertaken and provided by insurance institutions via, the Internet. - providing any form of consulting service in According to the Measures, Internet respect of an Internet Policy; Insurance Business shall only be carried out - providing Internet Policy comparison by CBIRC-regulated insurance institutions data (in particular, pricing and coverage (CBIRC Insurance Entities) through their selfcomparison): owned and self-managed internet insurance platforms (Regulated Insurer's Self-owned - assisting the design or setting up of Internet Policy application plans for prospective Platforms), and the consumer shall be able to purchase such Internet Policy online and insureds; within the Regulated Insurer's Self-owned - completing and lodging Internet Policy Platforms.
+The CBIRC Insurance Entities applications on behalf of, or as an agent would comprise of (i) insurance companies (authorised or otherwise) for prospective (including mutual insurance organizations and Internet Insurance Companies as defined below), and (ii) the following insurance intermediaries: